djinn-ci/djinn/docs/admin/worker.md

 `us`, `ms`, `s`, `m`, `h`.

 * **`crypto`** `{...}` - Configuration settings for decrypting of data.
-The value directives used here should match what was put in the [server configuration](/admin/server#configuring-the-server).
+The value parameters used here should match what was put in the [server configuration](/admin/server#configuring-the-server).

   * **`block`** `string` - The block key is required for encrypting data.
 This